 Facts about thrush and pregnancy

-Common among women, vaginal yeast infection – known as thrush – is mainly caused by the Candida fungus and affects 3 out of 4 women during their lifetime.
+Vaginal yeast infection – known as thrush – is mainly caused by the Candida fungus.
 Often developed as a result of taking medication or overly tight clothes and underwear, pregnant women can get thrush because of the rapid changes affecting their bodies.
 Hormonal imbalances, and especially the high level of oestrogen, increase the likelihood of developing vaginal thrush.

 Although it may cause discomfort or pain during sex, thrush will not prevent you from getting pregnant